-Vatican tribunal now overwhelmed by clergy abuse cases
+Vatican office lifts veil, revealing vast caseload of abuse claims

 “It just made me angry,” said Peloquin, who now counsels victims from a faith-based perspective that emphasizes forgiveness in healing.
 “It seemed like they would have called me up right away and said, ‘Let’s hear about what you’ve got to say.’”

-Because of cases like his, where the bishop ignored the victim, protected the pedophile and placed the church’s reputation above all else, the CDF under then-Cardinal Joseph Ratzinger in 2001 persuaded Pope John Paul II to centralize the process.
+Because of cases like his, where the bishop ignored the victim, protected the pedophile and placed the church’s reputation above all else, the CDF under then-Cardinal Joseph Ratzinger ‘(the future Pope Benedict XVI) in 2001 persuaded St. John Paul II to centralize the process.

 The aim was to crack down on abusers and provide bishops and religious superiors with needed guidance to punish the priests rather than move them around from parish to parish, where they could abuse again.
 At no time has the Vatican ever mandated superiors report abusers to police, though it has insisted they cooperate with civil reporting laws.